strindberg/emacsj/README.md

 The plugin maintains a mark history, if the plugin push mark command is used.
 This makes it possible to pop previous marks and go back to these previous locations.
 A separate mark history is maintained for each file where it is used.

-The commands [iSearch](#org5cb08b7) and [Search/Replace](#org9fd5f65) set the mark at the beginning of a search so that one can return to the position where the latest search started.
-The command [Exchange Point and Mark](#orge174598) also uses the mark history.
+The commands [iSearch](#isearch) and [Search/replace](#searchreplace) set the mark at the beginning of a search so that one can return to the position where the latest search started.
+The command [Exchange Point and Mark](#exchange-point-and-mark) also uses the mark history.

 The commands are: